Ex-Obama lawyer Craig charged in Mueller spin-off probe for lying about Ukraine work

 Barr also said he decided there was not enough evidence to charge Trump with obstruction of justice.
 He is expected to release a redacted version of Mueller's final report to Congress next week.

-(Additional reporting by Tim Ahmann, Nathan Layne and Mark Hosenball; editing by Lisa Shumaker, Bill Berkrot and Chris Reese)
+(Additional reporting by Sarah N. Lynch, Tim Ahmann, Nathan Layne and Mark Hosenball; editing by Lisa Shumaker, Bill Berkrot and Chris Reese)